Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - Now, if Metamask Wallet A were hacked, the attacker, possessing only that one key, could not send the ETH.
 They would still need approvals from Trezor Wallet B and Frame Wallet C (or any other two valid signers from the remaining four) to reach the 3-signature threshold.
 The remaining secure signers could then vote to remove Metamask Wallet A as a signer and add a new one(propose).

 - For example:

+- social recovery, where trusted parties can help you regain access to your assets, aligning with the distributed trust model of multi-sigs.